heyajj/FBPost/README.md

 FBPost
 ======
 Setting up project.
-Spent 2hrs laying out the UI for the post view
+Spent 3hrs laying out the UI for the post view
-Spent 4hrs hooking up Like Toggle and various other refinements Spent 4hrs hooking up the Comment field animation and other UI polish
+Spent 5hrs hooking up Like Toggle and various other refinements Spent 4hrs hooking up the Comment field animation and other UI polish Spent 2hrs polishing and refining

+Total: 14hrs

 Required Stories Completed